 Many of us are concerned at the rise of cases of preventable diseases and the role played in that by the decision by a minority of parents not to vaccinate their children.
-One question is what, if any, legal tools are available to address non-vaccination.
+One question is what, if any, effects would legal tool have on improving immunization rates?
 This article attempts to map out the available tools.

 Note that the focus of this article is what the law can do, not what the law should do.
 The fact that a legal tool is available – i.e. Constitutional, can be enacted or used by the courts – doesn’t automatically mean it should be.
 I would, in fact, argue that some of the tools discussed here shouldn’t be used in the context of immunization – in most circumstances, forced vaccination and criminal law are inappropriate.
 But mapping out what’s available seems like a useful first step in the discussion of what the law should do.
 The goal of this post is to provide a menu of options and a more or less logical way to classify them.
 My hope is that setting out what’s possible would help us think through what is desirable.